TORC1 Inhibitors: Can These New Anti-Aging Drugs Boost Immunity & Slow Aging?

 Experience has shown that many anti-aging breakthroughs soon get relegated to the background on the consideration of safety.

 The good thing about the drugs used in this study – perhaps, part of the reason for enthusiasm in the medical community – is that they appear to be relatively safe.
-The side effect that was most common was diarrhea and this, the researchers say, was usually somewhat mild.
+The most common side effect was diarrhea, and this, the researchers say, was usually somewhat mild.

 Mannick indicated that her company has already commenced work on testing the degree of efficacy and safety in sicker elderly individuals.